As a conductor, arranger and teacher, students and academic and industry colleagues often come to me with questions such as these:

 Steven Gross (founder and CEO, Musical Theater Songs, LLC)

-With over 20 years of experience, Steven has worked on Broadway and the West End as a music director, conductor, pianist, sub and vacation conductor on such shows as The Life, Urinetown, The 25th Annual Putnam County Spelling Bee, Chicago, Miss Saigon, The Wedding Singer, Saturday Night Fever and Dreamgirls and on the New York City Opera productions of A Little Night Music, Sweeney Todd, The Most Happy Fella and Candide.
+Steven has worked on Broadway and the West End as a music director, conductor, pianist, sub and vacation conductor on such shows as The Life, Urinetown, The 25th Annual Putnam County Spelling Bee, Chicago, Miss Saigon, The Wedding Singer, Saturday Night Fever and Dreamgirls and on the New York City Opera productions of A Little Night Music, Sweeney Todd, The Most Happy Fella and Candide.
 He has worked Off-Broadway at Playwrights Horizons and the Algonquin Theater and is a Lortel Award nominee for Best Musical for his adaption of The Pirates of Penzance at the South Street Seaport.
 His regional theater work includes music direction in St. Louis, Cleveland, Cincinnati, Miami, Philadelphia and Chicago.
 He has conducted the European premieres of The Life, Urinetown, Falsettos, Beehive, Forever Plaid, Closer Than Ever, Flora the Red Menace and other works.
 He also works extensively as a classical conductor and has appeared with many national and international opera companies, symphony orchestras and festivals.

 Steven has collaborated on new musicals with Award-winning composers including Benny Andersson & Bjorn Ulvaeus, Cy Coleman, David Friedman and Mark Hollmann.
 He also works as an orchestrator and arranger for many symphony orchestras, television, radio, video and on-line stations.
 His musical Nijinsky has been performed in Berlin, and will debut in several other European cities over the next few years.
 Steven holds a Doctor of Musical Arts in Conducting from Yale University and is a Fulbright and Rotary Scholar.
 He has extensive experience working in academia as a clinician, guest artist and professor.